petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/data-providers/using-the-rest-data-provider-to-populate-form-options.md

 ## Granting Data Provider Permissions

 Users must have view permission on a data provider to see the options it provides.
-For example, if Guests are to fill out a form, they must be granted the view permission.
+For example, if Guests must fill out a form, grant them the view permission.

 To configure the data provider's permissions: